 Homeowners need to carefully evaluate their insurance coverage regarding the scope of risks and policy limits.
 Some significant risks might fall outside standard policy coverage and necessitate riders and supplemental premiums.
 A common example is flood insurance which is not a standard part of homeowners coverage in Florida.
 Rather, homeowners in areas prone to flood damage might be well advised to consider obtaining supplemental coverage for flood damage.
 Similarly, sinkhole damage is a risk that is particularly relevant to Florida homeowners, so policyholders might want to ensure they have adequate coverage for these types of hazards.

 Even when Florida property owners purchase adequate coverage, this does not mean that an insurance company will fulfill its contractual obligations in the event you experience a loss.
 Given that Florida homeowners face a higher risk of loss from hazards than those in any other state, the risk you might need to fight your insurance company to adjust and pay the full value of your claim in a timely manner increases significantly.
-When your insurance company unjustifiably stalls, denies or underpays your claim, an experienced Miami insurance attorney can help you protect your rights and obtain the fair value of your claim.
 While some denials are the product of legitimate disagreements over issues of coverage or the value of a claim, bad faith conduct by your insurer might not only justify recovery for the full value of your claim under your policy but also extra-contractual damages.